 5. Quake III

-The third installment of the Quake series is the most impressive and exciting — and it actually runs on your Raspberry Pi!
-Take a look at this:
+The third installment of the Quake series is the most exciting and it runs on your Raspberry Pi!

-Using the ioquake3 source code — a port of Quake III Arena — you’ll probably find that this runs better on a Raspberry Pi 3 than on the previous model, but it should even run on the Raspberry Pi Zero!
-However, it can take a while to install, so remain patient.
+Using the ioquake3 source code, this runs better on a Raspberry Pi 3 than on the previous model.
+However, it should even run on the Raspberry Pi Zero, although it can be slow to install, so remain patient.

 As with its previous games, id Software released the source code for Quake III Arena in 2005.
 Not only has this led to the ioquake3 port, but also to various standalone games.
 Will these work on the Raspberry Pi?
 Well, OpenArena certainly will.